shin10567/Morinus-Source-Codes/README.md

 - Fixed Revolutions when Ayanamsha is enabled.
 - Reordered items in the Options menu.
 - When outer-wheel overlays (Dodecatemoria, Antiscia/Contra-Antiscia, Arabic Parts, etc.) are enabled, they now also appear in Profections, Secondary Progressions, Elections, Revolutions, Transits, and Sun Transits.
+#### 9.2.9
+- Secondary Progressions: unified status-bar behavior.
+- Options/Speculum: Dodecatemoria can be toggled on/off.
+- Dodecatemoria Calculator: now inherits from CommonWnd and supports saving as an image; removed the absolute ecliptic-longitude input.
+- Reorganized Options.